risusan87/MyTube/README.md

 `/skip` to skip the current music playing.</br>
 `/playpause` to toggle Play/Pause in the track.</br>

-**Important Note: This bot is not officially endorsed or affiliated with YouTube in any way, and using it to stream copyrighted content may violate YouTube's terms of service.**
+**This bot is not officially endorsed or affiliated with YouTube in any way, and using it to stream copyrighted content may violate YouTube's terms of service.**

 # Development
-MyTube is written in Java version 8.
+MyTube is written in Java8.
 All dependencies are included as a maven project.
-Make sure to have maven installed on your machine. add .secret file under sec/main/resources
+Make sure to have maven installed on your machine. add `mytube.secret` file under `src/main/resources`